 For Transport devices, it is possible for the end user to configure the HTTPS web services to support TLSv1 only.
 This is done under the Configuration – network > SSL -> SSL Server -> SSL Version.

 For Rabbit devices, it is possible for the end user to disable SSLv3.
-Please see the documentation at :http://www.digi.com/support/productdetail?pid=4969
+Please see the documentation on our support website for your product: https://hub.digi.com/support/products/

 If you are interested in learning more about the disclosure, please feel free to visit the web pages below: